godaddy-wordpress/pagely-atomic-client/README.md

 ```

 # Using the client
-## Login
+## Authentication

+You can authenticate either as your Atomic user _or_ with an API client key.

+### Authenticating as your Atomic user

 ```bash
 atomic auth:login my@atomic-username.com
 ```

-This will save a login token to `~/.atomiclogin`.
-The login will be good for 14 hours.
-After that you will need to login again.
-This file will automatically be read by all other commands and used for authorization
-to the Pagely API.

-You may also use your API keys to log in using the `auth:client-login` command:
+This saves an auth token to `~/.atomiclogin`.

+### Authenticating with an API key

 ```bash
 atomic auth:client-login <clientId> <clientSecret>
 ```

+This saves a token to `~/.atomicclientlogin`.

+---

-When done, you may use the `auth:logout` command or simply remove the `~/.atomiclogin` file.
+Regardless of how you authenticate, when you are done you can use the `auth:logout` command or simply remove the `~/.atomiclogin`/`~/.atomicclientlogin` file.

+**NOTE:** If both are present, Atomic user tokens take precedence over API client tokens.
+If you have a user token you need to run `auth:logout` or manually remove the `~/.atomiclogin` file before you can run commands with your API client credentials.

 ## Commands